 In this work, we have investigated several different neuropeptides as potential substrates and inhibitors of human DPP III.
 The binding affinities and kinetic data determined by isothermal titration calorimetry, in combination with fluorimetric measurements of enzyme inhibition identified the hemorphin-related valorphin, tynorphin, S-tynorphin, and I-tynorphin as the most potent inhibitors of DPP III (actually slow substrates), whereas hemorphin-4 proved to be the best substrate of DPP III of all neuropeptides examined.
-In addition, we have shown that the natural peptides valorphin, Leu-valorphin-Arg, and $\beta$ casomorphin are DPP III substrates.
-The molecular modelling of selected peptides shows uniform binding to the lower domain $\beta$ -strand residues of DPP III via peptide backbone atoms, but also previously unrecognized stabilizing interactions with conserved residues of the metal-binding site and catalytic machinery in the upper domain.
+In addition, we have shown that the neuropeptides valorphin, Leu-valorphin-Arg, and the opioid peptide β -casomorphin, derived from the digestion of the milk protein casein, are DPP III substrates.

+The molecular modelling of selected peptides shows uniform binding to the lower domain β -strand residues of DPP III via peptide backbone atoms, but also previously unrecognized stabilizing interactions with conserved residues of the metal-binding site and catalytic machinery in the upper domain.
 The computational data helped explain the differences between substrates that are hydrolyzed effectively and those hydrolysed slowly by DPP III.

-KEYWORDS: dipeptidyl peptidase III; neuropeptide; hemorphin-4; isothermal titration calorimetry (ITC); enzyme kinetics computational study - a new substrate identified
+KEYWORDS: dipeptidyl peptidase III; neuropeptide; hemorphin-4; isothermal titration calorimetry (ITC); enzyme kinetics